USPTO Consistency Initiative: What can you do about inconsistent trademark examination?

 All consistency requests must be sent to tmconsistency@uspto.gov.
 Filing a consistency request does not provide a basis to request suspension of a trademark application or appeal.
 A consistency request does not extend or stay any outstanding response deadlines.

-How to deal with inconsistencies in the identification of goods/services
+How can you resolve inconsistencies in the identification of goods/services?

 If the Trademark Office has treated the identification of goods and services inconsistently between different trademark filings by the same applicant, an ID-related request under the Consistency Initiative may be filed.
 A request for consistency review of the identification of goods/services will be considered if the following conditions are met:

-How to deal with other inconsistent trademark examination problems
+How can you deal with inconsistent trademark examination problems?

 For issues unrelated to goods and services, a Non-ID Related Request may be submitted subject to the following provisions: